You Might Be the Killer: Plot

+After flashing back to several kills, Sam recalls telling the story of the mask's origin, which happened right at the campground many years ago.
+The origin of the mask dated back to the early day of colonization of European settlers when a group of Cajun people migrated to the land, bringing their dark magic with them.
+The Cajun black magic went awry and unleashed a dark entity that possessed people and made them massacre each other until a powerful sorcerer sealed the entity in an oak tree.
+Centuries later, a woodcarver crafted a mask from a tree containing a dark spirit.
+Influenced by the mask, the carver murdered many people until he himself was killed by a young woman.
+He was buried along with the mask.
+The bored group start to look for the grave.

-Despite Sam's warning that the story is true, the counselors go off to look for the mask.
-Drew manipulates Sam into inadvertently revealing where the woodcarver's grave is.
-Drew discovers the mask buried by the headstone.
-Sam convinces Drew to not wear the mask, so she puts it on Sam instead as a joke.
-Sam then becomes possessed by it, recovers the woodcarver's hidden weapon (a ceremonial-looking jagged blade, made from a gator jaw), and kills Drew.
+One of his friends, Drew, tricked Sam into revealing the woodcarver's grave.
+Drew uncovered the mask and, when warned not to wear it, put it on Sam as a joke.
+A possessed Sam recovered the woodcarver's weapon and killed Drew.

-Sam continues flashing back to the other murders he unknowingly committed while wearing the mask.
-Sam remembers choking out Imani before throwing her into a spike pit as his most recent kill.
+Sam recalls more murders, concluding with the last kill involving throwing Imani into a spike pit.
 Sam's feelings for Imani allows him to take off the mask.
-With Chuck fully caught up, she advises Sam to be aware of Jamie because she appears to be the Final Girl.
+Keeping track of the kills, Chuck advises Sam to be aware of Jamie, who might be the Final Girl.

-Sam tries to fight it, but a supernatural compulsion causes Sam to don the mask again and kill Brad.
+A supernatural compulsion causes Sam to don the mask again and kill Brad.
 Imani emerges from the spike pit, having faked her death, to regroup with Jamie.
-The two manage to knock the mask off Sam and lock him in a shed.
-Sam tries explaining that the mask made him kill.
-Sam also expresses that he believes that if both Imani and Jamie stay alive, all three of them could be safe since there won't be a face off with the Final Girl.
-Over the phone, Chuck explains the Final Girl concept to the two remaining women.
+The two knock the mask off Sam and lock him in a shed.
+Chuck explains the Final Girl concept to the two remaining women.

-While Chuck warns them to keep Sam away from the mask, Sam is compelled to wear it once more.
-Sam breaks out of the shed, prompting Imani and Jamie to run.
-Thinking she will survive if she becomes the Final Girl, Imani tries to kill Jamie.
-However, Jamie kills Imani instead.
-Over the phone, Chuck tells Jamie that she now needs to kill Sam at the woodcarver's grave because it is the place of power.
+Despite their efforts to keep the mask away, Sam wears it once more and breaks out of the shed, prompting Imani and Jamie to run.
+Believing she will survive as the Final Girl, Imani tries to kill Jamie, but Jamie kills her instead.
+Chuck tells Jamie that she needs to kill Sam at the woodcarver's grave because it is the place of power.

-Sam manages to tear off the mask and head to the gravesite himself—he has a plan.
-After telling his plan to Chuck, Sam convinces Jamie that they both can survive if they stop the curse by burying the mask.
-Jamie digs a hole at the burial site.
-However, Jamie becomes compelled to don the mask when she touches it.
-Jamie stabs Sam with the woodcarver's blade, and he falls over dead.
-With the mask removed, Jamie tells Chuck over the phone that the ordeal is over.
-She then walks off, taking the mask with her.
+Managing to tear off the mask, Sam heads to the gravesite.
+Seeing Jamie, Sam convinces her that they both can survive if they stop the curse by burying the mask.
+Jamie agrees, but becomes compelled to wear the mask when she touches it.
+Wearing the mask, Jamie stabs Sam with the woodcarver's blade, killing him.
+She then walks off with the mask.